A Midsummer's Nice Dream

 "A Midsummer's Nice Dream" is the sixteenth episode of the twenty-second season of the American animated television series The Simpsons.
+The episode was directed by Steven Dean Moore and written by Dan Castellaneta and Deb Lacusta.
 It originally aired on the Fox network in the United States on March 13, 2011.
 The episode name is a play on the Shakespeare play A Midsummer Night's Dream and the Cheech & Chong movie Nice Dreams.

+In this episode, Homer partners with Cheech Marin when Cheech & Chong break up while Marge helps the Crazy Cat Lady with her hoarding problem.
+Tommy Chong and Cheech Marin guest starred.
+The episode received negative reviews.

 Plot

 The Simpsons are at a live Cheech and Chong show when Chong, upset by the act's repetitiveness, begins to improvise and ultimately leaves the stage.
 Homer is encouraged to take Chong's place on stage, and recites the "Dave's not here, man" act from memory.
-Cheech is impressed, and asks Homer to join him for the rest of the tour under the name "Cheech and Chunk".
+Cheech is impressed, and asks Homer to join him for the rest of the tour under the name "Cheech and Chunk."
 Homer is disillusioned to learn that Cheech and Chong's lives are different from their stoner personae.
-Meanwhile, Chong has replaced Cheech with Seymour Skinner, forming a duo called "Teech and Chong", but the team proves unsuccessful.
+Meanwhile, Chong has replaced Cheech with Seymour Skinner, forming a duo called "Teech and Chong," but the team proves unsuccessful.
 Homer eventually convinces Cheech and Chong to reunite.

 Meanwhile, Marge discovers that the Crazy Cat Lady is a hoarder.
 In an effort to help, Marge has the clutter removed from her home.
 But after loading the waste disposal truck, Marge begins removing items she sees as unique and valuable, eventually causing her own home to become cluttered.
 To cure Marge's new obsession, Homer brings back the Crazy Cat Lady, who ends up becoming a hoarder again after seeing all her old items.

 In an epilogue Bart, posing as Puck, tells the audience the epilogue as well as that they can watch the show the next day on Hulu.com.

+Production

+In July 2010 at San Diego Comic-Con, executive producer Al Jean announced that Cheech Marin and Tommy Chong would appear as themselves.
+The episode was written by Dan Castellaneta and Deb Lacusta and parodies the comedy duo's twenty year separation.
+The two recorded their parts the previous month, and the recording process took several hours.

+Cultural references

+Bart asks who Beavis and Butt-Head are when Homer compares them to Cheech & Chong.

 Reception

+Viewing figures

-In its original American broadcast, "A Midsummer's Nice Dream" was viewed by an estimated 5.448 million households and received a 2.5 rating/8% share among adults between the ages of 18 and 49.
+In its original American broadcast, "A Midsummer's Nice Dream" was viewed by an estimated 5.448 million households and received a 2.5 rating/8 share among adults between the ages of 18 and 49.
 This means that it was seen by 2.5% of all 18- to 49-year-olds, and 8% of all 18- to 49-year-olds watching television at the time of the broadcast.
 This episode fell 11% in the ratings from the previous episode, making it the lowest rated episode of the season.